Dementia: Management

 There are limited options for treating dementia, with most approaches focused on managing or reducing individual symptoms.
 There are no treatment options available to delay the onset of dementia.

 Acetylcholinesterase inhibitors are often used early in the disorder course; however, benefit is generally small.

 More than half of people with dementia may experience psychological or behavioral symptoms including agitation, sleep problems, aggression, and/or psychosis.
 Treatment for these symptoms is aimed at reducing the person's distress and keeping the person safe.
 Treatments other than medication appear to be better for agitation and aggression.
 Cognitive and behavioral interventions may be appropriate.
 Some evidence suggests that education and support for the person with dementia, as well as caregivers and family members, improves outcomes.
+Exercise programs are beneficial with respect to activities of daily living.
+As with all brain disorders, some people with dementia could potentially be a danger to themselves or others.
+Such behavioral symptoms might result in the person being involuntarily admitted to a mental health ward for assessment, care and treatment.
+However, this is a last resort, and potential alternatives could be considered by family or friends of people with dementia.

-Palliative care interventions may lead to improvements in comfort in dying, but the evidence is low.
-Exercise programs are beneficial with respect to activities of daily living, and potentially improve dementia.
+Palliative care interventions may lead to improvements in comfort in dying, but it is not yet clear from the evidence how it can be best used to support people dying with advanced dementia and their families.

 The effect of therapies can be evaluated for example by assessing agitation using the Cohen-Mansfield Agitation Inventory (CMAI); by assessing mood and engagement with the Menorah Park Engagement Scale (MPES); and the Observed Emotion Rating Scale (OERS) or by assessing indicators for depression using the Cornell Scale for Depression in Dementia (CSDD) or a simplified version thereof.

 Often overlooked in treating and managing dementia is the role of the caregiver and what is known about how they can support multiple interventions.
-Findings from a 2021 systematic review of the literature found caregivers of people with dementia in nursing homes do not have sufficient tools or clinical guidance for behavioral and psychological symptoms of dementia (BPSD) along with medication use.
+Caregivers of people with dementia in nursing homes do not have sufficient tools or clinical guidance for behavioral and psychological symptoms of dementia (BPSD) along with medication use.
 Simple measures like talking to people about their interests can improve the quality of life for care home residents living with dementia.
 A programme showed that such simple measures reduced residents' agitation and depression.
 They also needed fewer GP visits and hospital admissions, which also meant that the programme was cost-saving.